CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 [combine](https://docs.ansible.com/ansible/latest/user_guide/playbooks_filters.html#combining-hashes-dictionaries)
 filter.
 The precedence of settings, from lowest to highest is:

-1. Settings found in your Run Environment that you set via the CloudReactor dashboard
+1. Settings found in your Run Environment that you set via the [CloudReactor AWS Setup Wizard](https://github.com/CloudReactor/cloudreactor-aws-setup-wizard) or the CloudReactor dashboard
 2. Deployment environment AWS settings -- found in `project_aws` in `deploy_config/vars/<environment>.yml`
 3. Default Task settings -- found in `default_task_config` in `deploy_config/vars/common.yml`,
 defines default settings for all Tasks